tomcollins/json-schema-static-docs/gh-pages/index.md

 This library generates human friendly static markdown documents based on a set of JSON schema documents.

-## Support for JSON schema specification versions

-Currently supports schema specified using the following [specification versions](https://json-schema.org/specification-links.html): draft-06, draft-07 and draft-2019-09.

-Examples for each specification version can be found below.

-You can view a [detailed description of supported keywords](/json-schema-static-docs/support/).

 ## Features

+- quickly generate static documentation with optional frontmatter
+- able to display nested properties and objects
+- describes array item schema
-- supports examples for schema and properties
+- displays examples for schema and properties
 - generates links between documents when schema include relative $ref values
-- describes array item schema
-- able to render nested properties
-- supports descriptions when using string enum values
+- support for descriptions when using string enum values via a custom keyword

 See [this post](https://careers.dft.gov.uk/dvla-software-developers-behind-the-screens/) describing how this library is used by the [DVLA](https://github.com/dvla/).